 Bali provides a unique community for digital nomads that doesn’t exist in this form anywhere else in the world.
 The island is a magnet for freelancers and those who took the chance to leave traditional society in favour of a life of spontaneity and independence.
 Remote work can be lonely but in Bali, you’re almost guaranteed to find like-minded people everywhere you go.
 This makes it an incredibly special place and is one of the main reasons why I keep returning.

-Places to Work in Bali
+Work in Bali

 Working from home permanently can be challenging especially as a digital nomad.
 While you can definitely get work done from the comfort of your own accommodation you might find it beneficial to work at a cafe, restaurant or coworking space to increase productivity.
 Bali has an incredible selection of beautiful beachfront restaurants and coffee shops, especially in the Canggu area.
 Some of our favourites include the Crate Cafe, District Canggu and the ZIN cafe.
 These are all modern and open spaces with affordable menus and a wifi connection.

 Some digital nomads enjoy working at cafes and restaurants occasionally but most prefer actual coworking spaces.
 These provide high-speed internet, desks, a comfortable work environment as well as opportunities to network with other remote workers.
 Here are some of the most popular coworking spaces in Bali.